gabriel-ruiz/scorelingam/README.md

         -   <a href="#specify-the-neighborhood-sets"
             id="toc-specify-the-neighborhood-sets">Specify the neighborhood
             sets:</a>
-        -   <a href="#obtain-the-ordering-estimate"
+        -   <a href="#obtain-the-ordering-estimate-1"
-            id="toc-obtain-the-ordering-estimate">Obtain the ordering estimate:</a>
+            id="toc-obtain-the-ordering-estimate-1">Obtain the ordering
+            estimate:</a>
-    -   <a href="#check-accuracy-of-estimated-ordering."
+    -   <a href="#check-accuracy-of-estimated-ordering"
-        id="toc-check-accuracy-of-estimated-ordering.">Check accuracy of
+        id="toc-check-accuracy-of-estimated-ordering">Check accuracy of
-        estimated ordering.</a>
+        estimated ordering:</a>

 # Overview